Log in for prices and ordering

 Currently Available

-Maxime Graillot and Thomas Schmittel’s nouveau-style Crozes is sourced primarily from a mature, gravelly, organically farmed site in Pont-de-l’Isère.
-This site is owned and managed by a good friend and neighbour of the Graillot clan, and the vigneron and producer work closely together.
-This collaboration has seen the Equinoxe cuvée reach ever-greater heights.
-Fully destemmed, the wine fermented in concrete tanks and large wooden tronconique vats (with a degree of carbonic maceration) and matured for nine months in the same vessel.
-This is gorgeously fleshy, forward, drink-it-straight-from-the-bottle kind of Crozes.
+Maxime Graillot and Thomas Schmittel’s nouveau-style Crozes is sourced primarily from a mature, gravelly, organically farmed site in Pont de l’Isère.
+This site is owned and managed by a good friend and neighbour of the Graillot clan, and the vigneron and producer work very closely together.
+It is this collaboration that has seen the Equinoxe cuvée reach ever-greater heights.
+Roughly 80% de-stemmed, the wine is fermented in concrete tanks and large wooden tronconique vats (with a degree of carbonic maceration) and aged for nine months in the same vessel.
+Although Graillot tells us that he wants this to be a “hyper-light wine”, it is never light in the negative sense of the word.
+There is too much intensity for that.
+Instead, it’s an exuberantly fruity, delicious, drink-it-straight-from-the-bottle kind of Crozes with agile tannins and plenty of acidity for focus.
+Leaping out of the glass, the newly minted 2021 is flush with perfumes of berries, sweet spice, earth and an enticing mineral accent.
+On the palate, it’s bright, refreshing, and dripping with svelte red fruits mopped up by the crunchy acidity and twist of salinity.
+It closes long and vibrant with a lick of piquant spice and anise.
+It’s a delicious reminder of how close the Northern Rhône is to Beaujolais—and not just in terms of distance.

 Equis Cornas 2020